AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 The prevalence of this *fraus pia* in the early centuries is well known to scholars.
-After saying that the *Sibylline Oracles* were probably forged by a gnostic, Mosheim says: \"I cannot yet take upon me to acquit the most strictly orthodox from all participation in this species of criminality; for it appears from evidence superior to all exception that a pernicious maxim was current...namely, that those who made it their business to deceive with a view of promoting the cause of truth, were deserving rather of commendation than censure.\"
+After saying that the *Sibylline Oracles* were probably forged by a gnostic, Mosheim says: "I cannot yet take upon me to acquit the most strictly orthodox from all participation in this species of criminality; for it appears from evidence superior to all exception that a pernicious maxim was current...namely, that those who made it their business to deceive with a view of promoting the cause of truth, were deserving rather of commendation than censure."

 ## What Was Held as to Doctrine.